 Blog posts, MOOCs, video and dissemination

-Massive Online Open Course, Governing Religion: European Challenges and Asian Approaches, GREASE project, 2019.
+Massive Online Open Course, Governing Religion: Global Challenges and Comparative Approaches, GREASE project, 2019.

 Short video ‘A Coney Island of the Mind’ selected among the Film Geographies shorts screened at the Annual Meeting of the American Association of Geographers, New Orleans, April 2018 and used to open the Migrating Out of Poverty: from Evidence to Policy conference, London, March 2017.